Olympus E-M5 vs Sony NEX-7

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the NEX-7 offers a substantially higher resolution than the one in the E-M5 (2359k vs 1440k dots).
 The table below summarizes some of the other core capabilities of the Olympus E-M5 and Sony NEX-7 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-M5 and the NEX-7 is in-body image stabilization (IBIS).
-The E-M5 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M5 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-M5 writes its imaging data to SDXC cards, while the NEX-7 uses SDXC or Memory Stick PRO Duo cards.
 The E-M5 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the NEX-7 cannot take advantage of Ultra High Speed SD cards.